tariq7299/AhmedAliCompetition/to-do.md

 - Add csrf token
 - use toast insteal of alerts
 - use error handling just like in bolesa
+- Change the over all theme colors and font
+- Add frontent base url and to env variagle
+- try to contaierize the application and self host it from home using nginx

 # Frontend